norekdcs2020/Bindulator_v0.304_archive/README.md

 - The Bindulator relies on DCS World HTML exports because it was easier for me to make the tool work,
 - Binding only one function to a button is accepted + modifier 1 + modifier 2,
 - Big red/green/yellow text fields giving you feedback about current Bindulator state,
+- DUAL Templates (two controllers on one page) will not be readable in VR (too much stuff going on),
 - Remember it's just an amateur MS Excel file - please be patient and restart if necessary.

 ### ORANGE worksheet: